 In order to calculate the RepRisk Index (RRI) risk metric, risk incidents must be identified and analyzed appropriately.
 Figure 2 highlights not only the volume of these risk incidents, but the sheer amount of information tracked and tagged going back to 2007.
-Currently RepRisk pre-processes over 500,000 risk incidents from 80,000+ sources on a daily basis thanks to its advanced machine learning capabilities and artificial intelligence aggregation, and in combination with human analysis and curation, submits over 100,000 unique ESG risk incidents per month in order to calculate the RRI risk metric as well as categorization of these incidents into ESG Topic Tags, ESG Issues, and the UN Global Compact Principles.
-RepRisk’s ESG Topic Tags, ESG Issues and alleged violations of the UN Global Compact Principles are highlighted in Figures 3 through 5 below.
+Currently RepRisk pre-processes over 500,000 risk incidents from 90,000+ sources on a daily basis thanks to its advanced machine learning capabilities and AI aggregation, and in combination with human analysis and curation.
+RepRisk then calculates the RRI risk metric and categorizes incidents into ESG Topic Tags, ESG Issues, and the UN Global Compact Principles.
+RepRisk’s ESG Topic Tags and ESG Issues are highlighted in the figures below.

 Figure 2: Risk Incident Classification

 RepRisk’s core research scope is comprised of 28 ESG Issues that drive the entire research process, as every risk incident is linked to at least one of these Issues.
-When RepRisk screens the media and stakeholder sources, it screens for any risk information linked to these Issues (show in Figure 3).
+When RepRisk screens media and stakeholder sources, it screens for any risks linked to these Issues (shown in Figure 3).

 Figure 3: Issues

-RepRisk also covers over 50 additional Topic Tags, which are designated ESG “hot topics,” or extensions of RepRisk’s core ESG Issues research scope.
+RepRisk also covers over 67 additional Topic Tags, which are designated ESG “hot topics,” or extensions of RepRisk’s core ESG Issues research scope.
 Topic Tags are specific and thematic, and one Topic Tag can be linked to multiple ESG Issues.
-They are a dynamic concept, with the list expanding over time in line with developments and client feedback.
+They are a dynamic concept, with the list expanding over time in accordance with topic developments and client feedback.
 Figure 4 highlights the list of Topic Tags.

 Figure 4: Topic Tags

 There are several ways RepRisk provides a unique take on ESG data:

-Daily data—allows users to respond to risk incidents as they unfold with actionable data and to understand the far-reaching impacts of risk incidents through several easy to understand metrics
+Updates on a daily basis—RepRisk allow users to respond to risk incidents as they unfold with actionable data and to understand the far-reaching impacts of risk incidents through several easy-to-understand metrics

-More than just ESG risk metrics—assigns volume of risk incidents to more granular categories of 28 Issues, the 10 UNGC Principles, and over 50 Topic Tags
+Offers more than just ESG risk metrics—RepRisk assigns volume of risk incidents to more granular categories of 28 Issues, the 10 UNGC Principles, and 67 Topic Tags